|High School:||North Forrest HS|

 During his two campaigns at Tennessee-Chattanooga, Tate mentored Southern Conference Defensive Player of the Year and first-team All-Southern Conference selection Josh Beard, who tied for the national lead in the Football College Subdivision (FCS) and equaled a school record with 12.0 sacks.

-Tate coached on bowl staffs during each of his two seasons at Southern Miss with the Golden Eagles also finishing with winning records each campaign.
-Southern Miss was 7-5 in 2005 and defeated Arkansas State in the New Orleans Bowl with defensive lineman Tom Johnson earning first-team All-Conference USA honors in 2005.
+Tate coached on bowl staffs during each of his two seasons at Southern Miss with the Golden Eagles finishing with winning records each campaign.
+Southern Miss was 7-5 in 2005 and defeated Arkansas State in the New Orleans Bowl with defensive lineman Tom Johnson earning first-team All-Conference USA honors.
 USM finished 9-5 in 2006 and claimed the Conference USA East Division title, played Houston in the Conference USA Championship Game and defeated Ohio University in the GMAC Bowl.

 Tate’s coaching career began in 1997 at East Central Community College in Mississippi where he coached tight ends and wide receivers.
 He moved to Jacksonville State in 1998 and served as the defensive line and special teams coach for two seasons with his 1998 squad posting a 7-4 overall record.
-While with the Gamecocks, he mentored Mark Word who played in the National Football League for the Kansas City Chiefs and Cleveland Browns.
+While with the Gamecocks, he mentored future NFL player Mark Word who spent time with the Kansas City Chiefs and Cleveland Browns.
 The 2000 season saw him return to the junior college level, coaching the defensive line, and punting and kicking teams at East Mississippi Community College.

 A native of Hattiesburg, Miss., Tate enlisted in the United States Army upon graduation in 1986 from North Forrest High School in his hometown.
-Following his time in the military service, Tate started his collegiate football career with two seasons at East Central Community College in Decatur, Miss., where he was a JC Gridwire All-America selection as a sophomore and voted the Most Valuable Offensive Player of the National Junior College All-Star Game.
+Following his time in the military service, Tate started his collegiate football career with two seasons at East Central Community College, where he was a JC Gridwire All-America selection as a 1994 sophomore and voted the Most Valuable Offensive Player of the National Junior College All-Star Game.

-He continued his playing career at Southern Mississippi, where he was a defensive lineman in 1995 and 1996 for a Golden Eagles’ team that was a charter member of Conference USA in his second season and won the league’s first football championship with a 4-1 league mark.
-The club’s 8-3 overall record included a victory over Georgia and a seven-game winning streak.
+He continued his playing career at Southern Mississippi, where he was a defensive lineman in 1995 and 1996 for a Golden Eagles’ team that was a charter member of Conference USA and won the league’s first football championship with a 4-1 league mark in his second and final season while finishing with an 8-3 overall record that included a victory over Georgia and a seven-game winning streak.

 Tate earned his bachelor’s degree in human performance from Southern Miss in 1997.